zorael/vh.old/README.md

 verbose head

-This tool acts like the terminal tool `head`, performed on all files in your current directory.
-By default only the first three lines are shown and in colours, but this is compile-time configurable.
+This tool acts like the terminal tool `head`, performed on all files in your current directory or one specified at the command-line.
+By default only the first three lines are shown (`head -n3 *`) and in colours, but this is compile-time configurable.

-Future improvements will include being able to specify more than one directory, getopt options and saved configurationfiles.
+Future improvements will include being able to specify more than one directory, getopt options and saved configuration files.

 ## Getting started

 You need a D compiler, and the official `dub` package manager is recommended.
 It is however very possible to build the project without it.

 There are three compilers available; see [here](https://wiki.dlang.org/Compilers) for an overview.
-As of October 2017, vh can be built using any of them.
+As of October 2017, `vh` can be built using any of them.

 ### Downloading